dwhiffing/fury/content/aar/nf/nf37_aj/body.md

 My decision to split the minesweepers into two groups turns out well - for the Russians.
 A ship in the outer coastal group suddenly vanishes in a thundering underwater explosion, with no sign of where it came from.
-Torpedo\!
+Torpedo!
 The others start to run, but they have no idea which direction the attack came from, and a second ship explodes some minutes later.
 The others keep running blindly, certain they're about to die, but what actually happens is that the sub exhausts its batteries trying to catch